© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gelli Burial Chamber is a scheduled monument protected by Cadw under reference CM177.
 View the official record →

-Gelli Burial Chamber is a chambered round cairn located in Carmarthenshire, Wales, and dates to the Neolithic period.
+Gelli Burial Chamber is a chambered round cairn located in Carmarthenshire, Wales, dating to the Neolithic period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM177.

 Gelli Burial Chamber dates from the prehistoric period, and is classified as a chambered round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gelli Burial Chamber is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM177.